GluuFederation/docs-oxd-prod/3.1.2/sources/index.md

 ## Pricing & Billing

-oxd costs **USD $0.33 per application ("client") per day**.
+oxd costs **USD $0.33 per OAuth2 client per day**.
 New accounts include a $50 credit that is automatically applied to usage fees incurred during the first 60 days after account creation.

 Additional notes about pricing and billing:

-- Each time a new application connects to your `oxd-server`, a record is created and you will be charged USD $0.33 each day the application remains active.
+- Each time a new OAuth2 client connects to your `oxd-server`, a record is created and you will be charged USD $0.33 each day the application remains active.

 - At the end of each month usage fees are compiled and a billing summary is sent to all users associated with your account.